fforrester/fforrester.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me" # Maybe delete this if image renders well
+#title: "Frazer N. Forrester" # Maybe delete this if image renders well
 excerpt: "About me"
 author_profile: true
 redirect_from: